 Suffering from a head injury, particularly if it’s severe, can be one of the most devastating injuries to happen to someone as the effects it can have on the injured person’s life and their loved ones around them, can be totally life-changing.
 When it comes to head injury compensation payouts, the higher amounts will be awarded to those with the most severe injuries.

-In England and Wales, according to NHS statistics, around 700,000 people are admitted to A&E hospital departments for head injuries every year.
-The majority of them are for minor head injuries but around 10% are for injuries considered to be moderate or severe.
-Suffering a severe head injury can have devastating consequences for the victim and those around them and their lives can drastically change and the financially implications can be huge.
+Suffering a severe head injury can have devastating consequences for the victim and those around them and their lives can drastically change and the financial implications can be huge.
 If you have sustained a head injury due to no fault of your own, we advise that you seriously consider making a head injury compensation claim.

 This guide had been produced to give potential claimants some information on what is involved when making head injury personal injury claims.
 Within the guide you will find information such as what you should do if you suffer a head injury, what are the symptoms, common causes, what you can include in head injury claims, average head injury compensation amounts awarded and much more.

 There are a number of different types of head injuries ranging from minor to more severe.
 The most common types of head injury are: